 Check our ranking of the best VPN providers for iPhone

-If you have an auto-sync to iCloud you should turn it off; otherwise all you personal data will auto update on to your iCloud.
+If you have an auto-sync to iCloud you should turn it off; otherwise, all your personal data will auto-update on to your iCloud.
 The cloud is not a safe haven; celebrities have suffered in the past losing their personal details to the public after cloud hacks.

 I will however recommend the use of VPNs service.
-It one of the strong and safest way of maintain you iOS device privacy.
+It one of the strong and safest ways to maintain your iOS device privacy.

 Despite its "controversial" brand, HideMyAss is somewhat one of the world's best-rated VPN services.
 The…

 The Freelance industry has, in the last decade, seen tremendous growth.
 People now love the…